yuanyuan29/yuanyuan29.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I graduate from China University of Geoscience, Wuhan.
-Thanks for my supervisor [Yanni Dong](https://rsit.top/home.html) and all of my friends. :sparkles: :smile:
+Northwestern Polytechnical University (NPU) and The University of Sydney (USYD). :sparkles: :smile: